 Example: No Artist - Sound Effects No. 1

-Traditional - Used for traditional songs that are credited as such on the release.
-Only to be used for composition type credits.
+Traditional should be used for traditional songs that are credited as such on the release.
+Remember that this should only to be used for composition type credits.

 Example: Leslie Sarony - The Old Sow / On Ilkla Moor Baht ‘At